rocketmlhq/rmldnn/docs/src/transfer_learning.rst

 Two main use cases can occur depending on the type of network:

-**1. Purelly convolutional networks**
+**1. Purely convolutional networks**

-In this case, the layers of the network are agnostic to the training sample sizes (as long as the tensors have the same rank) and, therefore, do not need to be changed when transfering learning.
+In this case, the layers of the network are agnostic to the training sample sizes (as long as the tensors have the same rank) and, therefore, do not need to be changed when transferring learning.
 The only adjustment needed in the network file is the input size, usually defined in the first layer (e.g., InputLayer):